jon-edward/wiki_categories_datastore/README.md

 This repository contains automatic deployments of the Wikipedia category tree, trimmed by the algorithm described in [process_language](https://github.com/jon-edward/wiki_categories/blob/main/wiki_categories/scripts/save_graph_run.py).

 **The data stored here does not contain faithful reproductions of the Wikipedia category trees.
-In an effort to make a trimmed category tree, many categories are excluded and there are many edges added that do not exist in their respective true category graphs.**
+To make a trimmed category tree, many categories are excluded and there are many edges added that do not exist in their respective true category graphs.**